AndrijaS37N/old-topics-notes/README.md

 1. Web Services II &#x2713;
 1. Entrepreneurship **&#x2717;**

 ...
-These are some that I wanted to mention.
+These are some classes and subjects that I wanted to mention at the moment of writing this.

 ## 🏄🏻‍♂️